nestjs/docs.nestjs.com/content/recipes/crud.md

 #### Filtering and pagination

-[Nestjsx/crud](https://github.com/nestjsx/crud) provides rich tools for filtering and pagination.
-For example:
+[CRUD](https://github.com/nestjsx/crud) provides rich tools for filtering and pagination.
+Example request:

 > info **Request** GET /heroes?**select**=name&**filter**=power||gt||90&**sort**=name,ASC&**page**=1&**limit**=3

-In this example, we've requested the list of heroes and selected `name` attribute only, where the `power` of a hero is greater than 90, and set a result limit to 3 within page 1, and sorted by `name` in `ASC` order.
+In this example, we requested the list of heroes and selected `name` attribute only, where the `power` of a hero is greater than 90, and set a result limit to 3 within page 1, and sorted by `name` in `ASC` order.

-The response object should be similar to this:
+The response object will be similar to this one:

 ```json
 {